fumubyeyi/shopify-technical-challenge/README.md

 ## Built with

-* .Net Core as a framework
+* Asp.Net Core as a framework
+* MVC pattern
 * Entity Framework Core for the ORM
 * Sqlite for a relational database